 All writers are obsessives, but none more so than historical fiction authors.
 “My level of research became a little neurotic,” confessed Min Jin Lee, author of Pachinko.
-Amy Bloom was guided by 3000 letters between journalist Lorena Hickok and Eleanor Roosevelt as she re-imagined one of the 20th century’s greatest love stories in White Houses.
 Jennifer Egan spent months at the Brooklyn Historical Society researching Manhattan Beach.
-Three of the Festival’s most anticipated guests share their experiences with Wheeler Centre Director Michael Williams.
+Two of the Festival’s most anticipated guests share their experiences with Wheeler Centre Director Michael Williams.

 Min Jin Lee (International)

 Min Jin Lee’s Pachinko was a finalist for the 2017 National Book Award.
 A New York Times bestseller, Pachinko was in the Top 10 Books of the Year for The New York Times, USA Today, San Francisco Chronicle, the BBC, CBC, the New York Public Library and the Chicago Public Library.
 Pachinko was on more than six dozen best books of the year lists around the world, including NPR, PBS, CNN, History channel, Esquire, Financial Times, Amazon, Financial Review, New Statesman, Chicago Tribune, Whitcoulls 100, and The Irish Times.
 Min’s debut novel Free Food for Millionaires was in the Top 10 Books of the Year for The Times, NPR’s Fresh Air and USA Today.

 Jennifer Egan (International)